 Around this time, the Elders of the Presbyterian Church, which stood on the corner of Forest Road and Church Street made a decision to move to Boronia.
 Wishing their vacated building would be put to a good use, they approached Des Smith with an offer of purchase.
-After delicate discussions, The Boys Scouts Association of Victoria purchased the Presbyterian Church land and building on the 18th August 1967 for \$5,600.
+After delicate discussions, The Boys Scouts Association of Victoria purchased the Presbyterian Church land and building on the 4th October 1967 for \$5,600 as shown in instrument number C901425.
 This became the 5th Knox Scout Hall.